Sir George Williams Campus

 - inform Members about existing policies, rules and procedures and advise them as to the appropriate channel of redress for any concern or complaint they may have;

 - bring to the attention of University authorities any policies, rules or procedures which appear unclear or inequitable or which might jeopardize the rights or freedoms of any Member.
-The Ombudsperson may suggest changes to the existing policies, rules or procedures or offer advice on the development of new policies, rules or procedures.
+The Ombudsperson may suggest changes to existing policies, rules or procedures or offer advice on the development of new policies, rules or procedures;

-Special Concerns of the Ombuds Office
+The Role of the Ombuds Office

 - The Ombudsperson shall not inquire into any matter that is before a court of law or is pending at or before any administrative tribunal outside the University.
-In addition, upon being informed that a legal claim or that a notice of a potential legal claim has been received by the University, the Ombudsperson shall immediately withdraw from a case and shall cease any communication with the Applicant.
+In addition, upon being informed that a legal claim or that a notice of a potential legal claim has been received by the University, the Ombudsperson shall immediately withdraw from a case and shall cease any communication with the Member seeking assistance.

 - Under no circumstances shall the mere fact of bringing a complaint to the attention of the Ombudsperson constitute a formal notification, for legal purposes, to the University.